cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      ----------------------------
 This chapter lists the enhancements and bug fixes in CrypTool 1.4.20, which have been added since CrypTool 1.4.10.
+Version 1.4.21 is only a patch without any new function compared to 1.4.20.

 a) Developer-relevant changes (more technically oriented):